FRIENDS OF SENIORS OF DUTCHESS COUNTY CORP.

 All volunteers have excess coverage of up to $50,000 in medical coverage, $500,000 in auto liability and $1,000,000 in personal liability insurance coverage.
 In the unfortunate event that a volunteer is involved in an automobile accident while doing Friends of Seniors volunteer work, the volunteer must go through his/her insurance first.
 If the costs are above the volunteer's own insurance, Friends of Seniors' insurance picks up the costs from there.
 This is standard with all volunteer organizations.
 However, if a volunteer is in a car accident, while doing Friends of Seniors volunteer work, Friends of Seniors will pay half your car insurance deductible if the following criteria has been met: the volunteer has taken the NY State Driver's Course within three years of the date of the accident, and that we have a copy of the certificate on file, as well as a copy of your current driver's license, and current vehicle registration and insurance card.

-Mileage reimbursement to the volunteers is provided by a grant from the Dyson Foundation.
+Mileage reimbursement to the volunteers for non-emergency medical transportation is provided by a grant from the Dyson Foundation.

 Friends of Seniors thanks all who are assisting us to carry out our mission statement.